bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docusaurus/docs/basic/basics.md

 Elementary bigraphs allow to build more complex bigraphs easily.
 We show how to create a concrete placing and linking, before we use them for composition later in the next section.

+> Even if elementary bigraphs usually do not take a signature, it must be provided.
+> This is due to technical reasons with respect to the bigraphical metamodel that is used internally.
+> See also [Factories and Builders](./advanced/factories-and-builders) for more details.

 <!--Note on equality: Object equality at the instance level is not to be compared-->
 <!--with mathematical equality of bigraphs.
 This is also know as bigraph isomorphism problem.-->